-Academic Program Affiliation(s): First-Year Seminar, Philosophy
+Academic Program Affiliation(s): First-Year Seminar, Science, Technology, and Society

-Selected publications include: “Just a Theory: The Atomic Theory Debate and High School Chemistry Teaching, 1905–1917,” Historical Studies of the Natural Sciences (2017); “Shunning the Bird’s Eye View: The Adoption of General Science in Quebec and Ontario Secondary Schools,” in Science & Education; “Learning in the Lab: The Introduction of ‘Practical’ Science Teaching in Ontario’s High Schools in the 1880s,” in Learning by Doing: Experiments and Instruments in the History of Science Teaching (Stuttgart: Verlag, 2011); and “Longevity in a Bottle?
+Publications include: “Just a Theory: The Atomic Theory Debate and High School Chemistry Teaching, 1905–1917” in Historical Studies of the Natural Sciences; “Shunning the Bird’s Eye View: The Adoption of General Science in Quebec and Ontario Secondary Schools,” in Science & Education; “Learning in the Lab: The Introduction of ‘Practical’ Science Teaching in Ontario’s High Schools in the 1880s,” in Learning by Doing: Experiments and Instruments in the History of Science Teaching (Stuttgart: Verlag, 2011); and “Longevity in a Bottle?
 Aging and Rejuvenation in Medicine and Literature,” in Ideas: The Arts and Science Review.
-Her current project is “Teaching How to Think: Thinking Skills and Civic Engagement, 1920–1960.”
 At Bard since 2015.